cloudbeat-io/examples-java-junit/README.md

 }
 ```

 2.3.
-Wrap your test steps using startStep & endLastStep:
+Wrap your test logic using startStep & endLastStep:

 ```java
     @Test